lmhbali16/FirstGame/src/README.txt

 Note: WindowClass is a copy of GameWindow with a small modification to test GameWindow itself

-These modification were neccessary for testing (like public void draw() instead of private or our timer does nothing so that we could still check the time but have control over the drawing).
+These modification were necessary for testing (like public void draw() instead of private or our timer does nothing so that we could still check the time but have control over the drawing).

-You can modify the json file that are for testcases but note that if a testcase fail it does not mean the program would fail as well.
-Some of the safety methods were copied from the FactoryLevel class to see how we dealt with certain edgecases.
+You can modify the json file that are for test cases but note that if a test case fail it does not mean the program would fail as well.
+Some of the safety methods were copied from the FactoryLevel class to see how we dealt with certain edge cases.

-If neccessary, read the comments for each testcases.
+If necessary, read the comments for each test cases.

 Also note that some enemy have more than 1 life so even if you jump on them, they stay alive.